"Why do movies about Satan only have Catholics? We never get to see Methodists or Episcopalians put down demons."

 .
 The UK default is, naturally, the Church of England

 - which can variously be depicted as "Catholic" (High Church), "Mainline Protestant" (Broad Church), or "Evangelical Protestant" (Low Church).
 The Russian default is, obviously, the Orthodox church

-.
-Variants exist for non-Christian religions, too: "Judaism Is Orthodox" (long hair, beards, and Yiddish accents
+Variants exist for non-Christian religions, too: "Judaism Is Orthodox" (long hair, beards, Hebrew and Yiddish accents

-) and "Buddhism Is Mahayana" (fat, smiling statues and Ice Cream Koans
+) and "Buddhism Is Mahayana" (fat, smiling statues and koans

 Finally, note that this trope can be something of a Berserk Button